Last Updated on December 18, 2021 by Grow with Bovees

 With Plan-A-Garden, you can also choose from many types of structures including fountains, fire pits, gates, swing sets, and basketball hoops.

-Plan-A-Garden offers a massive plant library that comprises a whopping 1,000+ plants, so the landscaping possibilities with this free landscape design software are practically endless.
+Plan-A-Garden offers a massive plant library that comprises a whopping 1,000+ plants, so the landscaping possibilities with this free software are practically endless.

 - Interactive program